 Physicists are among the worlds best problem solvers and critical thinkers, skills that are essential for success in many fields.
 A physics education will prepare you for great jobs in a wide variety of careers.

 Majoring or minoring in physics provides an excellent preparation for a career in law.
 This is particularly true for pre-law students interested in patent law.
-For example, the Law School Admission Test (LSAT), is required for admission to many law schools.
-Physics and Math majors rank #1 in average LSAT Scores.
+The Law School Admission Test (LSAT), is required for admission to many law schools, and Physics and Math majors rank #1 in average LSAT Scores.

 Both patent agent's and patent attorney's have a license to represent clients before the Patent Office.
 Patent attorneys are also admitted to the practice of law.
 Students wishing to become patent agents should obtain a Bachelor's degree in a technology field which is recognized by the USTOP.
 For more information, consult the links below.

 The Medical College Admission Test (MCAT), is a standardized examination for medical school admissions in the United States.
 Physics majors also excel in MCAT scores, finishing second behind Biomedical engineering.
-Details can be found in this AIP report.
-More information on physicists in medicine and on medican physics can be found below.
+More information on physicists in medicine and on medical physics can be found below.

 Standardized test for admission to optometry schools is the Optometry Admissions Test (OAT).
 For more information on a career in optometry you may consult.